Triston Casas Player Props: Red Sox vs. Mariners

 Triston Casas At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 82nd, his on-base percentage ranks 32nd, and he is 35th in the league in slugging.
+- Among the qualifying hitters, he ranks 74th in batting average, while his on-base percentage ranks 30th and he is 31st in slugging.

-- Casas has driven in a run in 27 games this year (29.3%), including 12 games with more than one RBI (13.0%).
+- In 27 games this season (29.0%), Casas has picked up an RBI, and in 12 of those games (12.9%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.